WillBrock/wdio-debugger-service/README.md

 # WebdriverIO Debugger Service

-Allows tests to be paused and the ability to step through each command through a chrome browser extension.
+Allows tests to be paused and the ability to step through each command with a chrome browser extension.

 This requires the WebdriverIO Debugger chrome extension.